I've had some very honest conversations recently with people who are contemplating homeschool, but just don't think they can do it.

 You can teach math because you have what it takes.
 If you don't know it, you can find resources and people to help.

 The math excuse doesn't hold water.

-6. I have learned I love to encourage and listen.
+6. I love to encourage and listen.

 I never would have called myself an "encourager" or a "listener" before I began homeschooling.
 I was always too concerned about myself.

 After homeschooling turned me upside down, I felt a burning desire to let other moms know they could DO THIS!